RUCKBReasoning/NumKBQA/README.md

 An advanced model to deal with the same problem can be found in the following paper:
     [Injecting Numerical Reasoning Skills into Knowledge Base Question Answering Models](https://arxiv.org/abs/2112.06109) in arxiv preprint.

+Requirements
+===
+- Python 3.8
+- Pytorch >= 1.6

 Dataset
 ===
+Download preprocessed datasets from [google drive], and unzip it into dataset folder.

 Reasoning
 ===
-To train the reasoning model, Change to directory ./NumReasoning.
+To train and evaluate the reasoning model, change to directory ./NumReasoning.
+You can also download checkpoints from [here](https://drive.google.com/drive/folders/1jFcV1vj6wbAVuIOMyjgULZNkLBXjmDPa?usp=sharing), and unzip it into checkpoint folder.

 Basic Reasoning